 We are a late-stage biotechnology company focused on developing and commercializing transformative treatments for patients with serious immunological diseases.
-We expect to initiate multiple registration-enabling trials over the next 18 months.
-Our lead product candidate, atacicept, a self-administered fusion protein that blocks both BLyS and APRIL, is currently being evaluated for the treatment of IgAN in the Phase 2b ORIGIN trial, which we expect will complete enrollment in mid-2022 and report topline results in the fourth guarter of 2022.
-If these data are positive, we plan to seek an accelerated approval path in the United States from the FDA and in the European Union from the EMA while initiating a pivotal Phase 3 clinical trial in 2023.
-We plan to initiate a Phase 3 clinical trial of atacicept in LN, a severe renal manifestation of SLE, in the fourth quarter of 2022 based on positive feedback from the FDA's review of promising clinical results in a Phase 2 clinical trial of atacicept in high disease activity patients with SLE.
+Our lead product candidate, atacicept, a self-administered fusion protein that blocks both BLyS and APRIL, is currently being evaluated for the treatment of IgAN in the Phase 2b ORIGIN trial, which we expect will complete enrollment in mid-2022 and report topline results in the fourth quarter of 2022.
+If the data from this trial are positive, we plan to initiate a pivotal Phase 3 clinical trial in 2023.
+We plan to initiate a Phase 3 clinical trial of atacicept in LN, a severe renal manifestation of SLE, based on positive feedback from the FDA's review of promising clinical results in a Phase 2 clinical trial of atacicept in high disease activity patients with SLE.
 In December 2021, we obtained worldwide, exclusive development and commercial rights from Amplyx, a wholly owned subsidiary of Pfizer, for MAU868, a potentially first-in-class monoclonal antibody to treat BKV infections.
 We believe MAU868 is the only clinical-stage neutralizing monoclonal antibody that is directed against BKV, a polyoma virus that can have devastating consequences in certain settings such as kidney transplant and hematopoietic stem cell transplant.
 In an interim analysis of Phase 2 data in BK viremia among kidney transplant recipients, MAU868 was shown to be well tolerated and demonstrated a clinically significant reduction of virologic activity.
 We expect to share full results from the interim analysis in mid-2022 and expect to initiate a Phase 2b or Phase 3 clinical trial in 2023.
 We believe that our current pipeline programs, shown in Figure 1, leverage the deep expertise of the Vera Therapeutics team and have strong commercial synergies.
 We currently hold global rights to all of our pipeline programs.